bmolnar91/workbook/module_advanced_enterprise_general.md

 - **Structural**: designing objects to satisfy particular project constraints.
 These work with the way objects are connected with other objects to ensure that changes in the system don't require changes to those connections.
 E.g. Decorator patter.
 - **Behavioral**: designing objects that handle particular types of actions within a program.
 These encapsulate processes that you want to perform, such as interpreting a language, fulfilling a request, moving through a sequence (as in an iterator), or implementing an algorithm.
 E.g. Iterator pattern.

-1. Factory pattern (creational):
+1. Factory Method pattern (creational):
-   - 2 types: static factory methods + factory patterns, like Abstract factory
+   - A normal factory produces goods; a software factory produces objects.
+And not just that — it does so without specifying the exact class of the object to be created.
+To accomplish this, objects are created by calling a factory method instead of calling a constructor.
-   - Delegate object creation to the factory class to hide creation logic
+   - There's nothing wrong with using `new` to create objects but it comes with the baggage of **tightly coupling** our code to the concrete implementation class, which can occasionally be problematic.
    - Static factory methods returning the same type as the containing class are substitutes for constructors, with several advantages:
      - Unlike constructors, they have **names**.
 In some cases this makes our code **more readable**.
 More importantly, it is possible to have **two different factory methods with the same signature**.
      - Unlike constructors, they are **not required to create a new object** each time they're invoked.
 We can add features like pooling, caching, lazy loading, or other extras and limitations.
 Singleton's `getInstance()` is a good example for this.